apache/mesos/docs/cli.md

 ##  Configuring the CLI

-The CLI uses a configuration file to know where are the masters of the cluster and the plugins that can be used on top of the default ones provided.
+The CLI uses a configuration file to know where the masters of the cluster are as well as list any plugins that should be used in addition to the default ones provided.

-The file, which should be located at `~/.mesos/config.toml`, looks like this:
+The configuation file, located by default at `~/.mesos/config.toml`, looks like this:

 ```
-# The `plugins` is an array listing the absolute paths of the
+# The `plugins` array lists the absolute paths of the
 # plugins you want to add to the CLI.
 plugins = [
   "</absolute/path/to/plugin-1/directory>",
   "</absolute/path/to/plugin-2/directory>"
 ]

-# The `master` is a field that has to be composed of an
+# The `master` field is either composed of an `address` field
-# `address` or `zookeeper` field, but not both.
+# or a `zookeeper` field, but not both.
 For example:
 [master]
   address = "10.10.0.30:5050"
   # The `zookeeper` field has an `addresses` array and a `path` field.